-Felt+Fat by Wynn Bauer and Nate Mell is a ceramic design studio based in the USA.
-Wynn has always been working with his hands, attacking ceramics and building forms from an early age.
-While Nate’s real passion is researching materials and mold making.
-Their work celebrates material exploration, process driven discovery and a playful sensibility.
+Felt+Fat by Nate Mell is a ceramic design studio based in the USA.
+Nate’s real passion is researching materials and mold making.
+His work celebrates material exploration, process driven discovery and a playful sensibility.

 What have you rebelled against in the past, and what are you rebelling against now?